Hall History

 With donations from John Smith’s and Samuel Smith’s breweries plus a loan from Tadcaster Town Council, enough money was raised to purchase the hall for the continued use by the community.

 The Riley-Smith Hall Charitable Company was formed and it became the new independent owners of the building.
-Over the past 25 years the charity has invested around £750,000, mainly raised from the modest hall hire fees and some supporting grants, on the continued maintenance and conservation of the hall.
+Over the past 30 years the charity has invested around 1 million pounds, mainly raised from the modest hall hire fees and some supporting grants, on the continued maintenance and conservation of the hall.